 Nvidia Quadro should be preferred if you want a more stable card (less likely to crash) and you’re working with huuuge projects.

 Before you get all hyped up, you should know that this particular model might be more expensive at the time you’re reading this.
-At the time of writing, it costs just $800, which makes it a massive deal.
-Even at its original price of $1000 it was a good pick and if you’re lucky to find it still at $800 – it’s a no-brainer.
+At the time of writing, it costs just $900, which makes it a massive deal.
+Comparing to other laptops it is a good pick and if you’re lucky to find it still at $900 – it’s a no-brainer.

-It comes with a high-end Intel Core i7-6700HQ processor and a mid-range discrete 960M graphics card from Nvidia.
-12 GB of RAM instead of a more standard 8 GB in this price range is definitely a nice touch.
+It comes with a high-end Intel Core i7-7700HQ processor and a high-range discrete 1050M graphics card from Nvidia.
+8 GB of RAM is decent, but for such price its worth it, since you can upgrade it anytime.
 Finally, 128 GB SSD + 1 TB HDD setup offers plenty of space and the benefits of a faster drive for Windows and Revit.
-Even though 128 GB is somewhat limiting, it’s a great addition to any laptop at $800.
+Even though 128 GB is somewhat limiting, it’s a great addition to any laptop at $900.

-The display has an IPS panel and a matte finish.
+The display has an IPS panel.
 Going for a matte finish reduces reflections but it introduces its own issues – mainly, the need of a bit brighter backlight to keep up with glossy displays.
-It seems MSI did not equip this notebook with a strong LED and in result, the display is below average when it comes to lighting.
+It seems Dell did not equip this notebook with a strong LED and in result, the display is below average when it comes to lighting.
 The contrast of 450:1 is significantly below the recommended 1000:1 contrast.
 That usually betrays a lower quality IPS panel.
-One surprising metric of MSI GL62 6QF is its color space coverage – it covers nearly 100% of sRGB space and ~75% Adobe RGB.
-That somewhat redeems the display and its flaws.
+On top of that color space coverage results are low. sRGB is at 55% and Adobe RG is ~ 35%.
+This is only the one downside of the laptop.

-Overall, if you need a laptop that’s fast and performs better than anything else under $1000 and you’re OK with an average display and a subpar battery life (just under 3 hours of real-life battery runtime).
+Overall, if you need a laptop that’s fast and performs better than anything else under $1000 and you’re OK with an average display and a healthy battery life (approx. ~7 hours of browsing the internet at low brightness).